 Benefits Realisation – context drives the terminology

 This is not semantics: it is critical to delivering benefits

 There are discussions on LinkedIn etc around the slow rate of take-up of benefits realisation and why this may be.
-Some argue the language does not help people to understand the subject and may contribute towards the rate of take up.
+Some argue the language does not help and may contribute towards the rate of take up.

-Among this, some propose their own ideas for what it could be called, using either new terminology or terminology that is used in similar topics.
-The most common of the latter usually involves the use of the world value.
-Neither of these proposals or ideas necessarily help – in fact they can make the matter (of terminology) even worse.
+Within these discussions some are suggesting what it could be called, using either new terminology or terminology that is used in seemingly ‘similar’ topics.
+The most common usually involves the use of the world value.
+Neither of these proposals or ideas necessarily help.
+In fact, they can make the matter (of terminology) far worse.

 Why is this?